Welcome to the website of the Dolmetscher-Gruppe Frankfurt

 We are a network of independent interpreters with many years of professional experience in a wide range of languages and specialist subjects.

 As professional interpreters we offer both simultaneous and consecutive interpreting, put together multilingual teams of interpreters, and advise on the choice of conference technology.
 We also provide comprehensive specialist consultation, quality control and legal security.

 If you have any questions please contact one of us directly or visit our internet Forum.

-Click on Find interpreter to find the contact person for each language.
+Click on the language to find the contact person.
 You can reach some one quickly to discuss your requirements.
 Our central location in Frankfurt am Main enables us to take on assignments at very short notice.